 - Cut the lemon in half, ginger, and turmeric into slices or grind them with a shredder.

 - Add the simmering water to the lemon, turmeric, ginger, and optional cinnamon stick.
 Alternatively, simmer in a pot at low heat for five minutes.

-- If you choose to use grated ginger or turmeric, pour the tea through a fine sieve.
+- If you use grated ginger or turmeric, pour the tea through a fine sieve.

 - Optionally, sweeten with maple syrup.

 Add boiling water or bring to a simmer in a saucepan

 Alternative method 1: put the water to simmer with all the ingredients, except for the sweetener and the consumption.

 Alternative method 2: put the turmeric and ginger in a tea ball strainer or tea ball infuser and let it sit in hot water for 5 minutes.

 Tip: depending on your dishes, turmeric can stain, so make sure you use stain-resistant cookware or cups.
 This will make the flavors more intense than simply pouring water on top.